freifunk-gluon/gluon/docs/dev/web/controller.rst

 Controllers live in ``/lib/gluon/web/controller``.
 They define which pages ("routes") exist under the ``/cgi-bin/gluon`` path, and what code is run when these pages are requested.

-Controller scripts mostly consist of calls of the `entry` function, which each define one route:
+Controller scripts usually start with a *package* declaration, followed by calls to the *entry* function, which each define one route:

 .. code-block:: lua

+  package 'gluon-web-admin'

   entry({"admin"}, alias("admin", "info"), _("Advanced settings"), 10)
   entry({"admin", "info"}, template("admin/info"), _("Information"), 1)

-The entry function expects 4 arguments:
+*package* defines the translation namespace for the titles of the defined pages as well as the referenced views and models.
+The entry function expects 4
+arguments:

   - `path`: Components of the path to define a route for.